ADAH-EviDENce/evidence/README.md

 Frontend should now be usable at [``http://localhost:8080``](http://localhost:8080).

 > We strongly suggest not making the frontend available publicly as we do not have autentication.
 Anyone that knows the url may have an access to the frontend.
-Running it on local network, for example university network, should be protected enough.
+Running it on local network, for example university network, should be protected from most evil-doers.

 ## Frontend users